-Robert Shaw, former director of advisory firm TailorMade Independent Ltd (TMI), has been banned from senior positions in financial services and fined £165,900 by the Financial Conduct Authority (FCA).
+Robert Shaw, former director of advisory firm TailorMade Independent Ltd (TMI) (firm now dissolved), has been banned from senior positions in financial services and fined £41,400 by the Financial Conduct Authority (FCA).

-The FCA found Mr Shaw failed to ensure that TMI assessed the suitability of investments made through self-invested personal pensions (SIPPs) for its customers, and failed to ensure that TMI identified and managed its conflicts of interests.
+The FCA found Mr Shaw failed to ensure TMI assessed the suitability of investments made through self-invested personal pensions (SIPPs), and failed to ensure that TMI identified and managed its conflicts of interest.

 Georgina Philippou, acting director of enforcement and market oversight at the FCA, said: